paumayell/pangenomics-workshop/_extras/guide.md

 ## Workshop Structure

-This Workshop is devided in 2 lessons:
+This Workshop is divided in 3 lessons:
+1. Introduction to Bash.
+2. Introduction to Python.
-1. Pangenome Analysis in Prokaryotes
+3. Pangenome Analysis in Prokaryotes.
-2. Genome Mining in Prokaryotes

-Here you can found instructor notes for all of those lessons.
+Introduction to bash
+Introduction to Python
+This lesson is needed only if you are going to study the TDA
 # General notes for the whole workshop

 ## Technical tips and tricks